patrickbucher/docs/postgresql/barman-howto.md

 The deployment shown here is **against the recommendations** of the Barman
 project: A [local backup](https://docs.pgbarman.org/release/3.3.0/#local-backup) is used, not a remote backup to a dedicated host!
-The goal of the setup shown here is to restore the database to undo database operations that have been performed erroneously in the application managing the database, not to handle issues related to the entire host.
+The goal of the setup shown here is to restore the database in order to undo database operations that have been performed erroneously in the application managing the database, not to handle issues related to the entire host.

 This makes a lot of things easier, since no separate user or management of SSH keys is needed.